gloaysa/studentPortfolio/beaverBrowser/README.md

   + Imports: refering to the .css and all the .js files.
   + Interactions:

   		- UNTRACK ALL BEAVERS: be able to untrack all beavers when funding is cut.

   		- UNTRACK SINGLE BEAVER: maybe it died :( Or maybe you're just bored of it.

   		- RETRACK A SINGLE BEAVER: maybe it wasn't dead!

   		- ADD A BEAVER: using some input fields to collect all the needed info.

   		- SPOT A BEAVER: prompt the user for the new location and add it to the beaver list.

-2. **beavers.css**: A file to make the HTML looks pretty :sparkles:
-	All the content is optional.
+2. **beavers.css**: A file to make the HTML looks pretty :sparkles: All the content is optional.

 3. **model.js**: All the functionality connected to storing, accessing, modifying beavers.
 It will have a main object storing other objects and functions.
 No libraries, just vanilla javascript :)

 	+ beaversList: the main object, contains objects and functions.

+  **PROPERTIES**

 		- beaverRecord: object.
 Their properties must be:

-			1. NAME: string, the beaver's name.
+			* NAME: string, the beaver's name.
-			2. AGE: integer, the beaver's age.
+			* AGE: integer, the beaver's age.
-			3. SEX: string, indicating beaver's sex.
+			* SEX: string, indicating beaver's sex.
-			4. LOCATION: array, containing history of recorded sightings.
+			* LOCATION: array, containing history of recorded sightings.
-			5. TRACKED: boolean, is this beaver being tracked?
+			* TRACKED: boolean, is this beaver being tracked?

 		- beavers: array containing beavers records.

+    **METHODS**

 		- trackedBeavers: array containing the names of the beavers being tracked.
 		- toogleTracked: a function.
 Accesses the indicated beaver and sets its 'tracked' property to what it wasn't.